hperrin/svelte-material-ui/packages/common/README.md

 });
 ```

-You can also supply a component that implements the `SmuiComponentDev` interface.
+You can also supply a component that implements the `SmuiComponent` interface.

 ```js
 import { classAdderBuilder } from '@smui/common/classadder';